EddyTheCo/Esterv.CustomControls.DateTimePickers/README.md

 # Date and Time pickers types for QML

 This repo creates a QML module with custom types for date and  time selection.
-Ideally the types should look like [these](https://mui.com/x/react-date-pickers/date-time-picker/).
+Ideally, the types should look like [these](https://mui.com/x/react-date-pickers/date-time-picker/).

-The types should be style independent, but the colors used relies on the [EstervDesigns](https://github.com/EddyTheCo/MyDesigns)
+The types should be style-independent, but the colors used rely on the [EstervDesigns](https://github.com/EddyTheCo/MyDesigns)
 Simple style.
-If you want to change the colors in your top qml file one can do
+If you want to change the colors in your top QML file you can do
 ```
 import Esterv.Styles.Simple
 ...